logo elektroda

 Agrees with the one from the CPU:

-All text, after disabling the showing of instructions:
+All text, after turning off showing instructions:

 Not too bad, even operations on floating point numbers work.